Pavin Smith Player Props: Diamondbacks vs. Phillies

 Pavin Smith At The Plate

-- Smith is hitting .206 with five doubles, seven home runs and 24 walks.
+- Smith is batting .203 with five doubles, seven home runs and 24 walks.

+- Smith has reached base via a hit in 24 games this year (of 50 played), and had multiple hits in eight of those games.

-- In 14.3% of his games this season, he has hit a long ball, and 3.9% of his trips to the dish.
+- He has hit a long ball in 14.0% of his games this season, and 3.8% of his chances at the plate.

-- Smith has had at least one RBI in 34.7% of his games this season (17 of 49), with more than one RBI seven times (14.3%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 34.0% of his games this year, Smith has driven in at least one run.
+In seven of those games (14.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.